A Deamortization Approach for Dynamic Spanner and Dynamic Maximal Matching: Introduction

 \paragraph{First Result: Dynamic Spanner Maintenance.} Given a graph $G$, a spanner $H$ with stretch $\alpha$ is a subgraph of $G$ such that for any pair of vertices $(u,v)$, the distance between $u$ and $v$ in $H$ is at most an $\alpha$ factor larger than their distance in $G$.
 In the dynamic spanner problem the main goal is to maintain, for any given integer~$ k \geq 2 $, a spanner of stretch $ 2k - 1 $ with $ \tilde O (n^{1 + 1/k}) $ edges; we focus on these particular bounds because spanners of stretch $ 2k - 1 $ and $ O (n^{1 + 1/k}) $ edges exist for every graph~\cite{Awerbuch85}, and this trade-off is presumed tight under Erd\H{o}s's girth conjecture.
 The dynamic spanner problem was introduced by Ausiello, Franciosa, and Italiano~\cite{AusielloFI06} and has been improved upon by~\cite{Elkin11,BaswanaKS12,BodwinK16}.
 There currently exist near-optimal amortized expected bounds: a $ (2k - 1) $-spanners can be maintained with expected amortized update time $ O(1)^k $~\cite{BaswanaKS12} or time $ O (k^2 \log^2 (n))$~\cite{GoranciK18}.
 The state-of-the-art for high-probability worst-case lags far behind: $O(n^{3/4})$ update time for maintaining a 3-spanner, and $O(n^{5/9})$ for a 5-spanner \cite{BodwinK16}; no $o(n)$ worst-case update time was known for larger~$k$.
 All of these algorithms exhibit the stretch/space trade-off mentioned above, up to polylogarithmic factors in the size of the spanner\footnote{A standard assumption for the analysis of randomized dynamic graph algorithms is that the ``adversary'' who supplies the sequence of updates is assumed to have fixed this sequence $\sigma_1, \sigma_2, ...$ \emph{before} the dynamic algorithm starts to operate, and the random choices of the algorithm then define a distribution on the time to process each $\sigma_i$.
 This is called an \emph{oblivious} adversary.
-Our dynamic algorithms for spanners and matching share this assumption, as does all prior work.}.
+Our dynamic algorithms for spanners and matching share this assumption, as does all work prior to the conference version of this paper.
+A randomized dynamic fractional matching algorithm that does not need this assumption was presented in~\cite{wajc2020rounding}}.